Confluent CCAAK Study Plan: 30, 60, and 90 Days

 Week Focus What to do Links

-4 Troubleshooting + maintenance Rolling restarts/upgrades, reassignment, disk pressure, lag and rebalances.
-Finish with 2–3 timed mixed runs and remediation.
-IT MasteryFAQ
+4 Troubleshooting + maintenance Rolling restarts, upgrades, reassignment, lag, disk pressure, and platform-component awareness.
+Finish with mixed runs and remediation.
+FAQGlossary

 60-Day Balanced Plan